aggeloschat/CPY/README.md

 1. Make Error Handles accurate and descriptive
-2. Create the functions implementing if and while rules
-3. Create the data tree
+2. ??Create the data tree??
-4. ??
+3. ??
 Create a table that holds the values ??
+4. Implement the and...not...or rules
 5. Run tests for syntax()

 **<h3>ToFixStuff:</h3>**